-Applicants not able to obtain Internet access or for whom the electronic filing requirement causes an undue hardship may request a waiver from the electronic filing requirement by submitting a statement in writing to:
+Applicants not able to obtain Internet access or for whom the electronic filing requirement causes an undue hardship may request a waiver of the electronic filing requirement, by submitting a request in writing to:

-North Carolina Board of Science & Technology 301 N. Wilmington Street 1326 Mail Service Center Raleigh, NC 27699-1326 ATTN: NC SBIR/STTR Matching Funds Program, FY0607 Solicitation, Electronic Submission Waiver Request
+North Carolina Board of Science & Technology 301 N. Wilmington Street 1326 Mail Service Center Raleigh, NC 27699-1326 ATTN: NC SBIR/STTR Incentive Funds Program, FY0809 Solicitation, Electronic Submission Waiver Request handled on a case-by-case basis.
+If a waiver is granted, the Applicant will be assigned a manual Application Reference Number which should be used with all Application materials and correspondence.

-In this request, Applicant must clearly indicate why the electronic filing requirement causes undue hardship and provide a list of all factors that make compliance unduly difficult, expensive or cumbersome.
-All waiver requests will be handled on a case by case basis.
-If a waiver is granted, detailed filing instructions will be provided, and the Applicant must satisfy all requirements specified therein.
+In this request, Applicant must clearly indicate why the electronic filing requirement causes undue hardship and provide a list of all factors that make compliance difficult, expensive or cumbersome.
+All waiver requests will be